Table of Contents

 Ebola virus disease (formerly known as Ebola haemorrhagic fever) is a severe, often fatal illness caused by Ebola virus.
 EVD has a case fatality rate of up to 90%.
 It is one of the world's most virulent diseases.

 The virus is transmitted by direct contact with the blood, body fluids and tissues of infected animals or people.
 Severely ill patients require intensive supportive care.
 During an outbreak, those at higher risk of infection are health workers, family members and others in close contact with sick people and deceased patients.
 Ebola virus is not airborne, but may be spread via droplets that are coughed or sneezed from a sick person and enter the eyes, nose, or mouth of another person who is less than two metres away.
-More information about airborne and droplet transmission.

 Epidemiology